 The Pythagorean Theorem

-Skipping Around – Not all texts present material in the same order, and many instructors have a preferred way to develop concepts that is not always the same as the one used in the text.
+Skipping Around - Not all texts present material in the same order, and many instructors have a preferred way to develop concepts that is not always the same as the one used in the text.
 The Pythagorean theorem is frequently moved from place to place.
-If the students have not done similar figures yet, or if area has already been covered, the proof of the Pythagorean theorem given in the exercises may be the better place to focus the students’ attention.
+You should follow the link given in the text to see additional proofs of the Pythagorean Theorem.
 Proofs are hard for most students to understand.
 It is important to choose one that the students can feel good about.
 Don’t limit the possibilities to these two, research other methods, and pick the one that is most appropriate for your class.
 Or better yet, pick the best two or three.
 Different proofs will appeal to different students.

-Mnemonic Devise for Acute and Obtuse Triangles – Many students have trouble remembering that the inequality with the greater tan is true when the triangle is acute, and that the equation with the less than is true for obtuse triangles.
-It seams backwards to them.
+Acute and Obtuse Triangles - Many students have trouble remembering that the inequality with the greater than is true when the triangle is acute, and that the equation with the less than is true for obtuse triangles.
+It seems backwards to them.
 One way to present this relationship is to compare the longest side and the angle opposite of it.
-In a right triangle, the equation has an equal sing; the hypotenuse is the perfect size.
+In a right triangle, the equation has an equal sign; the hypotenuse is the perfect size.
 When the longest side of the triangle is shorter than what it would be in a right triangle, the angle opposite that side is also smaller, and the triangle is acute.
 When the longest side of the triangle is longer than what is would be in a right triangle, the angle opposite that side is also larger, and the triangle is obtuse.

 Using Similar Right Triangles